INC Preview Feature

 - Scaling: Virtual Users can be added to any service, either as a fallback or first-responder.

-Scenario comparison
+Scenario comparison - Intent detection

 Usually during a classic IVR scenario, the verbal input from a customer needs to be very specific.
 When editing your workflows you need to consider all outputs in the Conversation Handling Activities, as the correct exit is taken only when the exact word is said.
 Meanwhile, the Nimbus AI Intent Analyzer understands a natural sentence and recognizes the semantics, which is mapped to a predefined list of intents.
 The intent with the highest probability is then selected.

-💡To showcase, here is an example:
+💡To showcase, here is an example comparison:

 The announcement now checks the audio for the exact correct wording pattern.
-Any misinterpretations (e.g. dialects, quality) could lead to a repeat loop or false redirect.
+Any misinterpretations (e.g. dialects, quality) could lead to a repeat loop or false redirect. |

-The AI identifies the customer's intent by scanning for keywords and routes the call to the right queue/Nimbus Service.
-The customer does not have to follow any further instructions or repeat signal words.
-Any missing information can be requested in an active dialogue.
-This improves caller's IVR experience, as there is no need to press digits or pay attention to repeating pre-recorded instructions.
+The AI identifies the customer's intent by scanning for multiple keywords, then decides on the intent to forward the call to the right destination.
+Any missing or potentially ambiguous information can be requested in an active dialogue.
+This improves caller's IVR experience, as there is no need to press digits or listen to the same instruction again. |

 Setup